jingchenhao/ItemSpec_Automation/README.md

 * To reduce costs, this process is developped to automatically generate item specifications using Python and LaTex.

-* Item templates can be created so that any iteration in the RALDs will automatically ramify into downstream documents.
+* Item templates are created so that any iteration in the RALDs will automatically ramify into downstream documents.

-* This automation helps content experts create item templates/item specifications more efficiently.
+* This automation helps content experts create item templates/item specifications efficiently.